Summary of Significant Accounting Policies

 Stock option plan

 We use the fair value based method of accounting for stock option awards granted under the Option Plan.
-We recognize compensation expense and a corresponding adjustment to contributed surplus equal to the fair value of the stock options granted using the Black-Scholes valuation model and is recognized over the vesting periods of the respective options.
+We recognize compensation expense and a corresponding adjustment to contributed surplus equal to the fair value of the stock options granted using the Black Scholes Option Pricing Model.
+The fair value of stock options with a graded vesting schedule is determined based on different expected lives for the options that vest each year, as it would be if the award were viewed as several separate awards, each with a different vesting date, and it is accounted for over the respective vesting period taking into consideration forfeiture estimates.
 Compensation expense is adjusted for subsequent changes in management’s estimate of the number of options that are expected to vest.

 Incentive share award plan